korrawe/grasping_field/README.md

     python3 reconstruct.py

 This may take about 20 minutes.

 The demo takes objects from `./input` as input, generates 5 samples of grasping hand under `./output`. `./output/meshes/` contains the raw sdf reconstruction and `./output/mano` contains the fitted mano.
 You can use meshlab to visualize them.
 Please load the object and hand together for visualization.

-The model in `./pretrained_model` is trained only on the ObMan dataset.
+The model in `./pretrained_model` is trained only on the [ObMan](https://hassony2.github.io/obman) dataset.
-We provide sample object meshes from the HO3D dataset in `./input`.
+We include sample [YCB](https://rse-lab.cs.washington.edu/projects/posecnn/) objects used in the [HO3D](https://github.com/shreyashampali/ho3d) dataset in `./input`.
+These meshes are for example purpose only.

 New objects can be given to the model by providing the path to the meshes (`./input`) and the list of object (`input.json`).
 The object need to be reachable when a hand wrist is at the origin and should not be in `[-x,-z]` quadrant (see example meshes).